InsightReactions/TinyLlama/README.md

    - Running this command on a Linux PC with *avahi-utils* installed: `avahi-browse -art | grep -a2 "Tiny Llama" | grep address | cut -d'[' -f2 | cut -d']' -f1`
    - Running the command `ip addr` on the Tiny Llama device and looking for the IP address with the appropriate subnet.
 Once the IP is retrieved, the landing page can be accessed with the following template: `http://<IP_ADDRESS>`
 5. That's it.
 Enjoy!
 Feel free to bookmark each web service in your favorite browsers on all of your home devices for maximal ease of access.

-## v1.0 Software TODO List

-- iOS app does not rediscover the Tiny Llama service when returning to the app after a detection
-- Hook up Open WebUI image generation
-- Add default Open-WebUI model for better experience for first-time users

 ## Disclaimers